AdobeDocs/marketo-learn.en/help/cross-channel-marketing/seo-and-ppc-watch.md

 ---
-title: How to optimize your SEO efforts with Marketo
+title: How to optimize your SEO efforts with [!DNL Marketo]
 description: Watch how to implement steps for success to create beneficial SEO and PPC strategies.
 role: User
 level: Beginner